Mikimyc/tensorflow-doc/CONTRIBUTING.md

 [docs@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/docs)
 mailing list is available.

+Feedback on coding contributions can take up to several weeks due to limited resources.
+With the unbalanced number of contributors and availability of code reviewers, the reviewing process can take quite some time, so please be patient with us.

-Questions about TensorFlow usage are better addressed on [Stack Overflow](https://stackoverflow.com/questions/tagged/tensorflow) or the [discuss@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/discuss) mailing list.
+More questions about TensorFlow usage are better addressed on [Stack Overflow](https://stackoverflow.com/questions/tagged/tensorflow) or the [discuss@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/discuss) mailing list.